Exam Requirements – Kyu Grades

 - "crossing wrists" – both low and high forms required

-- Kamae z Bokken
+- Kamae with Bokken

 - demonstration of five basic sword stances

-- Bokken i Jo Suburi
+- Bokken and Jo Suburi

 - demonstration of basic strikes with sword and staff